lparry/travel-blog/source/_posts/2014-07-29-uvita-costa-rica.markdown

 The day that I got to go diving I got picked up from the hostel bright and early by a girl from the dive shop, fitted out with gear and met the other divers.
 They were a friendly bunch of expats from all over the place.
-Columbia, Venezula, Germany, Argentina, USA, all over!
-Everyone else spoke spanish so I had some good chances to practice listening, and sometimes they’d repeat parts in english which let me see see how close my interpretation was.
+Columbia, Venezuela, Germany, Argentina, USA; all over!
+Everyone else spoke Spanish so I had some good chances to practice listening, and sometimes they'd repeat parts in English which let me see see how close my interpretation was.

-The boat ride out to Caño island took about 90 minutes, we were taken to shore to sign in to the marine park while the crew sorted out everyones gear on board the little boat.
-It was the smallest boat I’ve ever been on for such a long boat ride.
-The ocean was glassy smooth that day; I took motion sickness pills as I always do but I probably didn’t really need them after all.
+The boat ride out to Caño island took about 90 minutes, we were taken to shore to sign in to the marine park while the crew sorted out everyone's gear on board the little boat.
+It was the smallest boat I've ever been on for such a long boat ride.
+The ocean was glassy smooth that day; I took motion sickness pills as I always do but I probably didn't really need them after all.
 Still, I'd prefer to eliminate the slightest chance of feeling seasick cause there are few sensations worse.